kubermatic/benchmate/README.md

     - Fixing the ports make it easy to debug using tcpdump.
 Also, we have to expose only fixed ports if needed.
     - We get results comparable to qperf.
 See ![screenshot](./benchmateVSqperf.png).

-## uds-benchmate
+## konnectivity-benchmate

-- You can get `uds-benchmate` by
+- You can get `konnectivity-benchmate` by

 ```
-    cd cmd/uds-benchmate/
+    cd cmd/konnectivity-benchmate/
-    go build -o uds-benchmate
+    go build -o konnectivity-benchmate
 ```

 - `benchmate -c` client doesn't work with Konnectivity.
-So this `uds-benchmate` is a `benchmate` client designed to work with Konnectivity proxy.
+So this `konnectivity-benchmate` is a `benchmate` client designed to work with Konnectivity proxy.
 - It uses the code from `throughput` and `latency` packages for creating clients and calculation of the stats.
 The same code is used by `benchmark -c`.
-- So you run `benchmate` server on a node and you run `uds-benchmate` somewhere else.
-You will get stats if `uds-benchmate` client can get connection to Konnectivity proxy.
+- So you run `benchmate` server on a node and you run `konnectivity-benchmate` somewhere else.
+You will get stats if `konnectivity-benchmate` client can get connection to Konnectivity proxy.

 ## Packages